drjwbaker/archives-shell/_episodes/02-counting-mining.md

 > ## Case insensitive search in select files
 > Search for all case insensitive instances of that
-> word in the 'America' and 'Africa' tsv files in this directory.
+> word in the 'FO 881' and 'HO 396' tsv files in this directory.
 Print your results to a file `results/new.tsv`.
 >
 > > ## Solution
 > > ~~~
-> > $ grep -i hero *a.tsv > results/new.tsv
+> > $ grep -i hero TNA-download-FO-881-file-level-only-csv.tsv TNA-download-HO-396-tagged-in-Excel-xlsx.tsv > results/new.tsv
 > > ~~~
 > > {: .bash}
 > {: .solution}